DJuanDiego/4i_challenge/README.md

 # Questions
 ## 01 - Using the TFP.csv file, composed by TFP (rtfpna variable) at constant national prices (2005 = 1) for three countries: United States (USA), Canada (CAN) and Mexico (MEX).
+> TODO
 ### a) Make an exploratory data analysis;

+>TODO
 ### b) Forecast 10 years of the series (if you are performing the exercise in R, use package “forecast”);

-### c) Check in the following link pages 2 and 3: [Pen World Table v8.0](https://cran.r-project.org/web/packages/pwt8/pwt8.pdf) to see a list of all variables in the original dataset.
+### c) Check in the following link page: [Pen World Table v8.0 and v8.1](https://cran.r-project.org/web/packages/pwt8/pwt8.pdf) to see a list of all variables in the original dataset.
 Can you think about another feature that could be helpful in explaining TFP series?
 Explain.

 ## 02 - About brazilian imports and exports: